PIH vs Melasma vs Sun Spots: Complete Hyperpigmentation Guide

 Type-Specific Additions

-For PIH: Focus on anti-inflammatory ingredients (niacinamide, turmeric, azelaic acid).
-Treat the underlying cause (acne, eczema) to prevent new marks.
-Can use slightly more aggressive treatments since PIH responds well.
+For PIH: Focus on soothing ingredients (niacinamide, turmeric, azelaic acid).
+Treat the underlying cause (acne, eczema) to stop new marks from forming.

 For Melasma: Maximize sun protection (tinted sunscreen with iron oxide, hats, shade-seeking).
-Consider prescription options from dermatologist.
+Consider prescription options from a dermatologist.
 Avoid heat exposure (saunas, hot yoga can trigger melasma).
-Accept longer timeline and need for maintenance.

-For Sun Spots: Add retinoid if tolerated (increases cell turnover).
-Chemical exfoliation accelerates fading.
-Consider professional treatments (IPL, laser) for faster results on stubborn spots.
+For Sun Spots: Add retinoid if tolerated.
+Chemical exfoliation speeds fading.
+Consider professional treatments (IPL, laser) for stubborn spots.

 What to Expect: Comparative Timeline